Srinivas11789/PcapXray/README.md

 ### Immediate Future Tasks:
 * Clean up code - beautify code base from being a prototype
+* Report generation on unique folders for all assets of a packet capture

 ### Future:
 * Structured and clean code flow